 Theory and Practice of Sustainable Design (MSc)

-To offer knowledge and expertise in sustainability as it relates to the built environment, giving a working understanding of its aims, principal concerns and techniques, at theoretical and practical levels, in global and local contexts, and across social, environmental and economic boundaries.
+This course aims to offer knowledge and expertise in sustainability as it relates to the built environment, giving a working understanding of its aims, principal concerns and techniques, at theoretical and practical levels, in global and local contexts, and across social, environmental and economic boundaries.
 A key feature of the course is the opportunity to work collaboratively on a live project throughout the year and as a group work towards a holistic sustainable design solution.

 - Based on research strengths of the School.